0alter0/blooket-altlist/README.md

 # Current Status:

-Continued due to new ways to get daily rewards. **THERE IS CURRENTLY A GLITCH WHERE YOU CANNOT SEE THE ACTUAL LEVELS!**
+Continued due to new ways to get daily rewards.

 # Contributors